China - A Trip Along the Silk Road (Part 2 of 3)

 (May 30, 1991) TURFAN

-Turfan is a wonderful bit of the Mediterranean plunked down in the middle of the desert in China.
+Turfan is a wonderful Mediterranean-style Oasis plunked down in the middle of the desert in China.
 The streets are lined with grape arbors, there are olive trees and the Uygur food is reminiscent of Italian and Greek with fresh pasta and tomatoes.
 Today we took our hired car for the day and saw all the sites in the surrounding area.
-It worked out very well since we got going early and were always a step ahead of the German and Japanese tour groups so we got the sites all to ourselves.
+It worked out very well since we got going early and were always a step ahead of the larger German and Japanese tour groups.
+Thus we got the sites all to ourselves.

-We first went to Bezeklik Caves.
-While much of the sculpture and frescoes have been removed or destroyed, the setting is beautiful and we were there all by ourselves.
+Our first stop was Bezeklik Thousand Buddha Caves.
+The place is small, and much of the sculpture and frescoes have been removed or destroyed.
+However, the setting is beautiful and we were there all by ourselves.
 As we were leaving the German group showed up in their "ROTEL" the hotel that rolls.

 We next went to the ruins of the ancient Uygur capital of Gaochang abandoned since the 9th century AD.
 It's huge and we wandered around for a long time finding pottery shards here and there.
 We are having good luck with the weather today because it is slightly overcast making it cooler than usual.
 We've still been rapidly depleting the water in our canteens and there's no mistaking we're in a desert.
 We went back to the same restaurant for lunch.
 A heaping portion of freshly made pasta with tomatoes and other vegetables and a little lamb, wonderful.
 It wasn't the type of place I would have wandered into on my own so we felt quite fortunate that we were taken there.